Kek Galabru: An aristocratic family background with ties to the Royal Palace

-Pung Chhiv Kek was born in October 4, 1942, in Phnom Penh, as the eldest daughter of an aristocratic family with two daughters.
+Pung Chhiv Kek was born on October 4, 1942, in Phnom Penh, as the eldest daughter of an aristocratic family with two daughters.
 Her father, Pung Peng Cheng, was a teacher who later served as secretary of state at the Ministry of Education and Ministry of Information.
 Her mother, Siv Eng Tong, was the royal nanny of the future king of Cambodia, Prince Sihamoni.
 She was trained as a teacher, and later became the first female lawmaker, before becoming the Minister of Social Affairs and the Minister of Health.

 A Cambodian woman in exile

 After obtaining her Cambodian and French baccalaureate in 1960, Pung Chhiv Kek was sent to France to study medicine and graduated from medical school in Angers.
 While working as a doctor in Phnom Penh from 1968 to 1971, she was co-director of the Sihanoukist newspaper Le Contre-Gouvernement from 1968 to 1970.
 She them moved to work in Canada as Civil War broke out in Cambodia.

 She went on to specialize in hematology in Paris in 1973.
 In 1975, she bought a liquor store in Paris called "La Cave des Pyrénées".